ibid-11962/Set/README.md

    ======================================================
 ```

-This is a port of the popular real-time card game "Set" for the ti83+/ti84+ graphing calculators.
+This is a port of the popular real-time card game "Set" for the ti83+/ti84+ graphing calculators (a series of 15MHz calcultors with z80 processors, and 96x64 monochrome displays) .
 It was programmed in Axe Parser and compiled to z80 assembly.
-It features a full AI, "perfect" greyscale (achieved my flashing pixels in sync with the screen's refresh rate), and some configurable diffulty settings.
+It features a full AI, "perfect" grayscale (achieved my flashing pixels in sync with the screen's refresh rate), and some configurable difficulty settings.

 This game is best played on the ti83+SE/ti84+/ti84+SE calculators.

-It can also be played on the ti83+ (and probably also the nspire based emulator), but the greyscale won't look as nice.
+It can also be played on the ti83+ (and probably also the nspire based emulator), but those lack the quartz crystals used for the timing, so the greyscale won't look as nice.

+This game is not compatible with the ti83, ti84+CSE, or ti84+CE calculators.

 If you do not have a calculator, there are several PC, javascript, and android based calculator emulators available that should run this fine.
 Wabbitemu, jsTIfied, and TilEm are all good options.

-This game is not compatible with the ti83, ti84+CSE, or ti84+CE calculators.

 A lot of this code was written in 2012, then sat untouched for five years before being picked up again and finished in 2017.